-Monitoring of the proposed mitigation measures for environmental protection and OH&S will be performed by site supervisor or responsible person appointed by the Municipality including environmental and civil engineer that will supervise proper implementation of project activities (according the monitoring plan (part 3).
+Monitoring of the proposed mitigation measures for environmental protection and OH&S for reconstruction/renovation activities for HCF vaccination points will be performed by engaged authorized Supervisor company and by Coordinator for Environment and Social aspects (Focal point) appointed by MoH for each HCF.
+The monitoring will be performed according the monitoring plan (part 3).